yashbhatt1304/TravelMemoryTerraform/README.md

 > string, number, bool, list, set, tuple, obiect, any
 5. We can use loops in terraform.
 > Loops -› count, for_each, for, dynamic blocks
+6. Terraform Workspaces were used to create or manage resources specific to environments(Non Prod / Prod).
+> Command for getting list of all terraform workspaces `terraform workspace list`
+> Command to create new and to select workspaces `terraform workspace new <workspace-name>`
+`terraform workspace select <workspace-name>`

 ## Reference & Links
 1. Follow this documentation for deploying [AWS EC2 using Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build).